OneManMonkeySquad/SandboxAI/README.md

 Look at the sample to learn how to create ContextualScorers, OptionScorers and Tasks.
 The *Robot_HTNGraph* contains the actual decision making.

-Now, create your own logic classes and create your own HTNGraph by clicking right in the project explorer, then clicking Create/SandboxAI/HTNGraph.
+Now, create your own logic classes and create your own HTNGraph by right-clicking in the project explorer, then clicking Create/SandboxAI/HTNGraph.

 ## Based upon
 Introduction: https://www.youtube.com/watch?v=kXm467TFTcY